The H.N. Greenwell Store Museum

 Constructed by Englishman Henry Nicholas Greenwell in 1870, the store once served the Euro-American immigrant community with supplies and goods needed in the remote Kona district.
 From his headquarters here at the Greenwell Store, H.N.
 Greenwell amassed thousands of acres of ranch land where he and his sons helped to develop the Kona ranching industry of the late 19th century.
 His wife Elizabeth Caroline Greenwell ran the store in her husband’s absence and was joined as storekeeper by her daughter-in-law Maud Greenwell during the 1930s.

 The H.N.
-Greenwell Store is the oldest surviving store in Kona and one of the oldest buildings in the district.
+Greenwell Store is the oldest surviving store in Kona and one of the oldest buildings in Hawaii.
 In May of 2006, restoration work was begun.
 The original coral lime mortar and later patches were removed and replaced with a modern version of putty lime mortar.
 The ceiling boards were removed and replaced when necessary, but the initials “HNG” can still be seen on some of the boards.
 Shutters and trim were repainted using the original colors, and a stabilizing diaphragm was installed in the attic, thus saving the building from major damage during the October 2006 earthquake.

 It has taken many hours of planning and research to recreate the details of the interior accurately.
 The first step was to look at the community here in the 1890s (the population, ethnicities, and the different occupations) and try to assess what their needs were and what Mr. Greenwell would have purchased for them.
 Some of HNG’s diary entries talk about what he was ordering for the store, and an actual inventory list of his was obtained from the Bishop Museum.
 Inventory lists of other 19th- century stores and suppliers in the area were also helpful.